Hand-Picked Daily GUN DEALS

 • Expensive

-The FD-4 Arca Spec QD bipod is definitely on the higher end of the quality scale.
+The FD-4 Arca Spec QD bipod from ACCU-TAC is definitely on the higher end of the quality scale.
 Made from Type III hard anodized aircraft aluminum and steel hardware, this unit is rugged.

-In addition to tough, the FD-4 is diverse and can quickly change between stowed, 45 and 90 degrees.
+In addition to being tough, the FD-4 is diverse and can quickly change between stowed, 45, and 90 degrees.
 Each leg is independent, creating a wider array of options for shooters.

 One of the coolest features of this bipod concerns the elevation extensions.
-Although there are 5 notches for additional height, you can compress the legs again simply by pushing a button.
+Although there are five notches for additional height, you can compress the legs again simply by pushing a button.

 Aero Precision SOLUS Rifles Only culvert

 The FD-4 also includes a cant feature that can be locked or unlocked using a large lever.
-The feet are also customizable with a wide range of options: anything from skiis, spikes, claws and sleds are available.
+The feet are also customizable with a wide range of options: anything from skis, spikes, claws, and sleds are available.

-Finally, Accu-Tac makes their bipods in America and carry a limited lifetime warranty.
+Finally, ACCU-TAC makes their bipods in America, and they carry a limited lifetime warranty.

 Why Do You Need a Bipod?